Unboxed-Software/solana-course/content/token22-metadata.md

   - yes even though we are using the metadata extension, we still have to use the metadata pointer extension on the mint, but in this case the pointer will hold the mint address itself, this will ensure consistency, so we will have to store the metadata pointer data as well, which are:
     1. the metadata account address.
     1. the authority that can change the metadata pointer in the future.

+to do so we will have to use the method `getMintLen` from the `@solana/spl-token` library, that will give us the mint length with the metadata-pointer, also we will have to use the method pack from `@solana/spl-token-metadata` library, which will take the metadata object and return the numbers of bytes needed to store the metadata, here is the code snippet for it:

 ```ts
 const mintLen = getMintLen([ExtensionType.MetadataPointer]);
 const metadataLen = TYPE_SIZE + LENGTH_SIZE + pack(metadata).length;